Myhrchan/AST_TP1/README.md

 ## Installation
-Run the `server.ts` script on node.js (with the instruction `node server.ts`, or `nps nodemon` if ou want it to automatically refresh on update), then connect to you localhost on port 8080 : `http://localhost:8080/`
+Run the `server.ts` script on node.js (with the instruction `node server.ts`, or `npx nodemon` if ou want it to automatically refresh on update), then connect to you localhost on port 8080 : `http://localhost:8080/`

 ## Usage
 To create the database, run the command `npm run populate`.